marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Ethel

-* Armor Class:
+* Armor Class: 14
-* Passive Per:
+* Passive Per: 13
-* Passive Ins:
+* Passive Ins: 11

+Cursed with Lycanthropy

 ### Orin

-* Armor Class:
+* Armor Class: 14
-* Passive Per:
+* Passive Per: 13
-* Passive Ins:
+* Passive Ins: 11

 ### Marbleclaw

-* Armor Class:
+* Armor Class: 14
-* Passive Per:
+* Passive Per: 14
-* Passive Ins:
+* Passive Ins: 12

 ## Notes for Next Session

-* Marbleclaw and Orin are at the top of a tree.
-* When they leave the forest, have them come out onto the road.
-And when they turn around, they can see the fog thick as a wall behind them.
-* Have them come across a Vistani caravan?
-Look into when this should happen.
-* Have them meet Lord Jared?
-Maybe after they visit the Village of Barovia
+* Ismarck is taking them to his place.
+* On the way, they will see Morgantha peddling her wares